 What was your favorite chapter of The 20th Christmas to write?
 Honestly, the chapter from Lacey's point of view!
-Alan and Arianna came from perfect backgrounds and strived to be their best selves—but Lacey was the opposite which helped break the book up as I was writing.
+Alan and Arianna came from easy backgrounds and strived to be their best selves—but Lacey was the opposite which helped break the book up as I was writing.
 The 20th Christmas is really two stories, so the book is two parts; we meet Lacey in the second half.

 How did writing this book change you?
 The process itself didn't change me, but life afterward has been different.
 Even though I majored in journalism and mass communication in college, and worked in television and radio, I'm not comfortable being the center of attention.
-I chose that profession because I like telling other people's stories (whether they're real or imaginary)--and I had to have a job to pay the bills!
+I chose that profession because I like telling other people's stories (whether real or imaginary)--and I had to have a job to pay the bills!
 But I prefer storytelling on paper.
-I like how hundreds of years ago writers got to stay reclusive; having to promote myself and give speeches is not my comfort zone, but that's what's great about knowing that God was behind this book—it's not about me, so I can relax and do it for Him.
+I like how hundreds of years ago writers got to stay reclusive; having to promote myself and give speeches is not my comfort zone.
+That's what's great about knowing that God was behind this book—it's not about me, so I can relax and do it for Him.

 What advice do you have for aspiring authors?
 Join a writers group!
 I'll never forget being twenty-five years old and emailing a Best Selling Romance Novelist who lives in Omaha where I resided for eight years.
 She gave me the warmest invitation to join her chapter of The Romance Writers of America.
 After attending several meetings, she slipped me a note which said I was talented and she was certain I would be a published author someday.
 That meant the world to me; I still have the note.
 Without the writers group, I never would have submitted my first manuscript to a publisher in 2006 when I was twenty-six years old.
 Even though I had to quit the group when I moved back to Iowa where I was born and raised, I re-joined the RWA in October 2013!